You’ve got mail! What email marketers need to know in 2023

 It shouldn’t come as a surprise, but if you don’t try out your methods, you won’t know where to improve them.
 You’d be surprised how many companies will go through the trouble of using email campaigns and then not bother to properly measure how effective they were.
 Half of companies say that they measure the ROI from their email campaigns “poorly”, “very poorly”, or “not at all”, according to Litmus.

 Businesses that carried out various tests on their emails, including A/B, quality assurance, and spam testing have seen an increase of up to 28% in their ROI.
+With an automated email marketing tool, you can effortlessly conduct these tests and unlock even greater benefits, such as improved deliverability, higher engagement rates, and ultimately, a boost in your overall email marketing performance.

 Types of test: